Dylkln/LAGOON/README.md

-If you use this command in the test repository, it will treat all test files (transdecoder and annotation), will filter the network keeping sequences with at least 80% overlap and with at least 80% identity.
+If you use this command in the test repository, it will treat all test files (transdecoder and annotation), will filter the network keeping sequences with at least 80% overlap and with at least 80% identity and an e-value < 1e-50.
 The column names used as attributes are "peptides", "length", and "database".

 ### Data used by the program

 All you data must be standardized, please refer to the config.yml.

 Your Input must be a path to a fasta file or a file containing the list of path to fasta files.
-Annotation files must contain in the first column all **ID/Name** of sequences contained in fasta format files.
+Annotation files must contain in the first column all **ID / Name** of sequences contained in fasta format files.
 The test data are part of a bigger dataset called [MetDB](http://metdb.sb-roscoff.fr/metdb/).